 Given the extremes of recent market volatility, we decided to take our analysis a step further.
 We wanted to see how these correlations might shift during periods when stocks were doing either really well or very poorly.
-During the same measurement period (May 2007-March 2020) we analyzed correlations for only those months where the equity market TRR exceeded +5% or was worse than -5%.
-There were 18 months of each during the period, and these are the resulting returns correlations for those 36 months:
+During the same measurement period (May 2007-May 2021) we analyzed correlations for only those months where the equity market TRR exceeded +5% or was worse than -5%.
+There were 23 months with a return exceeding 5% and 19 months with a return below -5% during the period, and these are the resulting returns correlations for those 42 months:

 The quest for yield is a natural one, but it comes with a cost.
 Many individuals have bonds in their portfolios, including municipals, which they believe will provide stability to the overall portfolio if/when stocks go through a correction phase.
 However, as any form of credit risk is introduced, correlation to stocks increases, sometimes dramatically.
 As fund managers have stretched to increase advertised yields on their bond portfolios, they have increasingly turned to various forms of credit risk.
 These risks include the aforementioned investment-grade and high yield corporate bonds, as well as leveraged bank loans, collateralized loan obligations (CLOs), and lower rated municipal credits.
 As our correlation study shows, the higher the credit risk, the more likely a bond will go down when stocks go down, potentially compounding the negative returns experienced during the correction phase.
 In other words, the diversification and risk-reducing benefits received from these types of bonds tend to decline materially or even disappear at the exact time they are needed the most.

 Even the investment grade market and municipal bonds are not much help during the most difficult market periods, as the chart below demonstrates.
-Exhibit 2 plots the year-to-date price performance of the five ETFs in our correlation study, plus IVV as proxy for the stock market.
-This is admittedly a very brief time period, but it is the environment we are dealing with today (evidenced by extreme volatility).
+Exhibit 2 plots the price performance of the five ETFs in our correlation study during the violent equity sell-off of the first quarter of 2020, with IVV included as a proxy for the stock market.
 As indicated earlier, bond prices move inversely relative to interest rates, but they don’t all move with equivalent magnitude.
 Further, if enough credit risk is added to a bond portfolio, this risk may partially or fully offset the benefits received from falling interest rates during extreme market events.

 Source: Blackrock, Portfolio Visualizer

-As has generally been the case in prior periods of volatility, using U.S. Treasury bonds to reduce risk has been an effective strategy during the most recent selloff in stocks.
-Interest rates are now at historical lows, which leads to the concern of how much lower rates can go and how much that might limit price upside for Treasuries going forward.
+As has generally been the case in prior periods of volatility, U.S. Treasuries did an excellent job of offsetting stock market risk during the most recent selloff in stocks.
+Interest rates remain near historical lows, which leads to the concern of how much lower rates can go and how much that might limit price upside for Treasuries going forward.
 While we do not forecast a particular future path for interest rates in the US, we do believe there is capacity for interest rates to move still lower than they are today.
-Several large, developed economies (Japan, Germany and France most notably) are issuing their debt at negative interest rates (That’s right, their creditors are paying them interest!), opening up the potential for rates in the US to follow a similar path.
+Several large, developed economies (Japan, Germany and France most notably) have issued significant amounts of debt at negative interest rates (That’s right, their creditors are paying them interest!), opening up the potential for rates in the US to follow a similar path.
 Only time will tell of course…

 Shelburne, VT 05482